-I still remember that night clear as day when I visited my freshly-out-of-engineering-college best friend for one last time before he boarded his flight to his new city of residence where he would now be working 5 days a week in a million dollar IT firm, sitting in a cubicle, making big bucks and living the life everyone dreams of- as a financially independent adult making his own life decisions, and living his life at his own terms (apart from the corporate slavery bit, of course!)
+I still remember that night clear as day when I visited my freshly-out-of-engineering-college best friend for one last time before he boarded his flight to his new city of residence where he would now be working 5 days a week in a million-dollar IT firm, sitting in a cubicle, making big bucks and living the life everyone dreams of- as a financially independent adult making his own life decisions, and living his life at his own terms (apart from slaving your behind in a corporate office, of course!)
 As we sat on the terrace of his high-rise apartment building in the middle of a January night, listening to Pink Floyd, it all came back to me.
 The 4 years of the unbreakable bond that we had shared, the transition from school to college that we had survived, and the innumerable long nights we had spent together sitting on the same terrace, listening to the same music.
 But now it was time for him to go to a new city, make new memories with new friends and perhaps broaden his music taste too.
 Our goodbye, of course, wouldn’t happen without us promising to keep coming back to see each other as often as we could and so I jumped at the first chance I got at booking a train ticket to Pune to go see my big buddy living his big boy life.

-The Turtle Festival is an annual festival celebrated across the coasts of India, that aims at the conversation of the Olive Ridley Sea Turtles.
+The Turtle Festival at Velas is an annual festival celebrated across the coasts of India, that aims at the conversation of the Olive Ridley Sea Turtles.
 These turtles are the second smallest sea turtles in the world and are found in the warm tropical waters of the Indian and Pacific Oceans.
 The females lay their eggs in large nestings on the beach called arribada only to return to sea and never come back for their young ones again!
 These eggs hatch in due time and the baby turtles make way to the sea all by themselves, to possibly never see their parents and learn to survive all by themselves.

 First sight of Olive Ridley sea turtle hatchlings

-The Olive Ridley sea turtles were recently classified as under threat of extinction due to the overhunting of their eggs by predatory birds and animals, and due to the consumption of these eggs.
+The Olive Ridley sea turtles were recently classified “under threat of extinction” due to the overhunting of their eggs by predatory birds and animals, and due to the consumption of these eggs.
 Adult turtles also face threat from consumption of plastic floating in the oceans, getting entangled in fishing nets, oil spills in the ocean and being killed by boat propellers.
 The Turtle Festival in India, celebrated in various coastal parts including Goa, Karnataka, Maharashtra and Orissa, aims at bringing back their numbers through the help of NGOs and the governments.
 The nestlings are carefully protected by covering them with straw baskets and every morning and evening the conservationists check up on these baskets for possible hatchlings and gently release them into the sea.
 Velas Turtle Festival has been an annual event since 2006, organized 2006 by the NGO Sahyadri Nisarga Mitra.

-The hatching season for these turtles is between the months of Febraury and April every year and this season is celebrated as the Turtle Festival across the states wherein tourists can come and see the conservation process and watch the little newborns find their way to the sea.
+The hatching season for these turtles is between the months of February and April every year and this season is celebrated as the Turtle Festival across the states wherein tourists can come and see the conservation process and watch the little newborns find their way to the sea.
 The baby turtles are released back to the sea twice each day during sunrise and sunset.

 See ya later, dudes!